a foggy forest with red leaves on the ground

 Lernt!

-• The -e is required in the singular form, but is not used in the plural of verbs ending in -ern or -eln (which are usually borrowed words).
+• The -e is required in the singular form, but is not used in the plural of verbs ending in -ern or -eln (which are usually words).

 Infinitive